fityannugroho/img-dl/README.md

 OPTIONS
   -d, --dir=<path>          The output directory.
 Default: current working directory
-      --end=<number>        The end index.
-Required in increment mode -e, --ext=<ext>           The file extension.
+      --end=<number>        The end index for increment mode.
+Default: 0 -e, --ext=<ext>           The file extension.
 Default: original extension or jpg -h, --help                Show this help message
   -H, --header=<header>     The header to send with the request.
 Can be used multiple times